-The work of Holocaust Memorial Day Trust is guided by a number of advisory groups which meet throughout the year to shape plans for Holocaust Memorial Day.
+The work of Holocaust Memorial Day Trust (HMDT) is guided by a number of advisory groups which meet throughout the year to shape plans for Holocaust Memorial Day (HMD).

-Find out more about each of the groups below:
+Find out more about each of the groups by clicking on their names below:

 The Legacy Consultative Group, established in 2015, supports our work in ensuring that the Holocaust is at the centre of Holocaust Memorial Day.
 Survivors of the Holocaust, members of the second and third generations, and HMDT Trustees make up the membership of this group.